MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Sites/Get-MgBetaSiteListItemVersionField.md

 ## SYNOPSIS
 A collection of the fields and values for this version of the list item.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgSiteListItemVersionField](/powershell/module/Microsoft.Graph.Sites/Get-MgSiteListItemVersionField?view=graph-powershell-1.0)

 ## SYNTAX

 ### Get (Default)